Dance band on the Titanic

 Or perhaps these are trending business jackets?
 Lifers could tell the story of precarious employment plunging us into a sea of insecurity.
-Perhaps they predict an awesome sales opportunity for the fashion industry in response to the crises of climate change, or social justice?
+Perhaps they predict an awesome sales opportunity for the fashion industry in times of crisis - be it climate change, pandemics or social justice.
 Maybe Lifers will become necessary wearing apparel preventing us from drowning in a sea of work, or a new approach to mental health first aid designed to ensure emotional buoyancy; a muse on the surprising buoyancy of male privilege?

 Created during my Residency with the Salt Spring Arts Council (AIR), the original inspiration for Lifers was the Titanic life jacket.
-The hubris of the Titanic as the ship the ‘water would never go through’ … until it hit an iceberg.
-When the Titanic sank, the band played on; ensuring passengers could drown in style and with class - much like our current corporate and political response to climate change.
+The hubris of the unsinkable Titanic ... the ship the ‘water would never go through’ … until it hit an iceberg.
+Not enough life jackets or life boats … And the band played on; ensuring passengers could drown in style and with class - much like our current corporate and political response to crisis.
 Business as usual … the band plays on and one must dress appropriately.
 Lifers offers a ‘fashionable’ option while we drown under the weight of human action … or inaction.

 Photographs by Nettie Seip and Noelle Hamlyn